 What are citizen scientists?

-Citizen scientists are volunteers from local communities helping scientists with research.
-We are interested in working collaboratively with volunteers to learn from your knowledge of your local environment to improve our understanding of the impacts of drought on plant and tree ecology.
+Citizen scientists are volunteers from local communities working alongside scientists on real research projects.
+We are interested in working with volunteers to learn from your knowledge of your local environment to improve our understanding of the impacts of drought on plant and tree ecology.

 What is the DRY project?

 Drought is a normal part of all climates and is likely to become more frequent and more severe in the future.
-However, many questions about ecosystem responses to climate change and the joint impact of climate, land management, and human activities remain unanswered.
+However, many questions about how ecosystems will respond to climate change and the joint impacts of climate, land management, and human activities remain unanswered.

-The Drought Risk and You (DRY) project takes a pioneering approach to better understand drought by bringing together a unique blend of science and stories across seven river catchments in England, Scotland and Wales.
+The Drought Risk and You (DRY) project brings together a unique blend of science and stories across seven river catchments in England, Scotland and Wales.

 What will you do?

-Volunteers will help carry out grassland surveys in rainout shelters (structures which stimulate drought conditions) by monitoring changes in grassland species, abundance of wildflowers, phenology of flowering grasses (the study of the timings of naturally re-occurring phenomena), and the number and species of pollinators and invertebrates.
+Volunteers will help carry out grassland surveys in rainout shelters (structures which mimic drought conditions) by studying changes in gthe growth and flowering of grasses and wildflowers, as well as counting the number and types of pollinators.